shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 1. From the top menu, select **Activities -> Set variable**.
 Set variable activity is added to the design canvas.

-2. With **Set variable activity** selected, in the bottom pane select **General**.
+2. With **Set variable activity** selected, in the bottom pane, select **General**.
 Let's give the activity a name and description.

 3. In the **Name** field, enter **set_varTempCounter**